nepada/message-bus/README.md

 $eventSubscriberValidator = new ConfigurableHandlerValidator($eventSubscriberConfiguration);
 $eventSubscriberValidator->validate($eventSubscriberType);
 ```

+#### Bleeding edge (new rules)

+To maintain backwards compatibility new rules are not enforced by default.
+They can be enabled by passing `$bleedingEdge` flag when creating validator configuration, e.g.  `MessageHandlerValidationConfiguration::command(true)`.

+These rules will be enabled in the next major version:

+- Message class must be `readonly` (all properties on PHP 8.1, whole class on PHP >=8.2)

+### Extracting handled message type from handler class

 Use `MessageTypeExtractor` to retrieve the message type that a given command handler or event subscriber handles:
 ```php